last update: July 30, 2018

-Ginza is in the special ward of Chuo.
+Ginza is a very famous area of Tokyo belonging to the special ward of Chuo.
 It is the luxury fashion district, something like Via Monte Napoleone (Milano) or the Fifth Avenue (New York), but bigger.

-Just to give you an example, in Ginza you can find the Armani Ginza Tower
+Just as an example, in Ginza you can find the Armani Ginza Tower

 , a twelve-storey modern building dedicated to Giorgio Armani, including the exclusive Armani health club and Armani restaurant.

-Please note that prices, as regards foreign brands, are crazy, much more than in Europe, this is basically the reason why this kind of stores in cities like Milan, London or Paris are systematically full of Japanese tourists.
+Please note that prices of foreign brands are crazily high, much more than in Europe, this is basically the reason why this kind of stores in cities like Milan, London or Paris are systematically full of Japanese tourists.

 On weekends the main street is closed to traffic.